Grant to support survivors of gender-based violence

 Applicants who are approved will be notified via email with a letter from the Minister of Justice’s office.

-We will email you a copy of the grant agreement to sign.
+You will receive a copy of the grant agreement to sign.
 Sign and return the grant agreement by email to: [email protected].

 Funding will be disbursed upon grant execution and commencement of the agreement.